Da Vinci's City Hall

-Da Vinci's City Hall is a Canadian dramatic television series, which premiered on CBC Television on 25 October 2005 and ended on 28 February 2006.
+Da Vinci's City Hall is a Canadian drama television series that premiered on CBC Television on 25 October 2005 and ended on 28 February 2006.
 It is a spin-off of the long-running Canadian series Da Vinci's Inquest.
-The creator, writer and executive producer of the series was Chris Haddock.
+The creator, writer and executive producer of the series is Chris Haddock.

 Overview

 Nicholas Campbell reprises his role as Dominic Da Vinci, a former coroner entering municipal politics as the mayor of Vancouver, British Columbia.
 Da Vinci is based on the real-life experiences of Larry Campbell, the former chief coroner of Vancouver who was elected that city's mayor in 2002.

 With the series regular Ian Tracey (playing Mick Leary) inheriting the coroner's job, the show toggles back and forth between crime scenes and politics.
 Haddock says: "My approach was to make all the political stuff criminal and all the criminal stuff political.
 When we're in city hall we're really about conspiracy and scheming, who's crooked and who's going to get caught."